Cable-2-5/MasonCC-miscellaneous/README.md

 ### Harder Crypto:
 * 7 and 13 are a fine combination: yxjq mrfp tp nai unp
 * Given: (2531257, 43);  My super secret message: 906851 991083 1780304 2380434 438490 356019 921472 822283 817856 556932 2102538 2501908 2211404 991083 1562919 38268;  Hint: first 5 letters are "gigem"

+If you are trying to solve my recon challenge, you might want to look here: https://github.com/Cable-2-5/Internship-Projects